zopefoundation/zope.sendmail/src/zope/sendmail/README.txt

     </configure>

-The ``mail:queuedDelivery`` directive stores every email in a queue (a standard Maildir folder on the file system in a given directory) and sends them only on successful transaction commits.
-I'll explain the ``mailer`` parameter later.
+The ``mail:queuedDelivery`` directive stores every email in a queue (a standard Maildir folder on the file system in a given directory) and sends them from a background thread.
+There's an alternative directive, ``mail:directDelivery``, that sends them from the same thread.
+This may slow down transaction commits (especially if the SMTP server is slow to respond) and increase the loading time of web pages.

-There's an alternative directive, ``mail:directDelivery``, that ignores transactions and tries to send the emails directly.
-It is useful for (manual) testing, but don't use it in production if you don't want to send multiple copies of the same emails to your customers whenever ZODB retries a transaction after a ConflictError.

 Mailers